Why You Need a Communication Go Team

 A diagnosis delay causes permanent injuries and angry feelings

-A mother took her 17-month-old child to an emergency room, an urgent care center and back to the emergency room over the span of three days for a fever, skin and respiratory symptoms.
+A mother took her 17-month-old child to the emergency department (ED), an urgent care center and back to the ED over the span of three days for a fever, skin and respiratory symptoms.
 A delayed diagnosis of meningitis resulted in sepsis, multisystem organ failure and permanent kidney damage.
 Her family was devastated by these resultant injuries and frustrated that no one listened to their repeated complaints that their daughter was “really sick.”
 They were angered by the poor communication and lack of apology from the providers following the delay in diagnosis.
 The clinicians and care team members involved in this case felt bad that the diagnostic care processes had failed and resulted in permanent injuries to this child.

 Why you need a Communication Go Team

 We know that adverse outcomes, mistakes and harm events happen in the course of providing health care.
 It’s certainly not intended.
 We also know that when things go wrong, emotions are high and easy answers are scarce.
 How care teams react in the first crucial moments after a harm event determines whether we preserve trust, communicate, learn and improve.